lytedev/webhooked/README.md

 I don't really know what I'm talking about.

+## To Do

+* Simple configuration system? (map endpoints or certain body variables to scripts?)
+* Other webhook endpoints (GitLab, Bitbucket, Slack?)
+* Flesh out the build system (so that scripts and even the `package.json` don't need to be copied - yuck!)

 ## Setup

 * `npm install --global pm2 coffee-script` (you may need to run as root)
 * `npm run daemonize`

+Also edit the `example.env` and save your copy as `.env`.

 ## Stahp!